Red Bull co-owner Mateschitz dies aged 78

 Verstappen used it against Mercedes' Lewis Hamilton in one of the most intense title battles in F1 history, the Red Bull driver eventually being declared champion after a controversial finale in which he won the race, passing Hamilton, after the FIA race director failed to follow the rules correctly during a late safety-car period.

-With the advent of new rules in 2022, Red Bull emerged as the dominant team, just as they eventually did in 2009, the first year of another major rule change.
+With the advent of new rules in 2022, Red Bull emerged as the dominant team, culminating in Verstappen's commanding charge to a second world title.

-Through this period, Mateschitz, although a reclusive figure who rarely gave interviews, emerged as one of F1's most significant power-brokers.
+Throughout his involvement in F1, Mateschitz, although a reclusive figure who rarely gave interviews, emerged as one of the sport's most significant power-brokers.

 At the same time, he used his fortune to help regenerate his native area of Styria in Austria, promoting local crafts and arts.
 He also set up the Wings For Life charity in aid of spinal cord research.

-He has carved a significant legacy in motorsport and global business.
+He carved a significant legacy in motorsport and global business.
 But his passing inevitably leaves long-term question marks hanging over all aspects of the business, even if Chalerm Yoovidhya, the eldest son of Chaleo and believed to be the Red Bull majority shareholder all along, is said to be an F1 enthusiast.